puja110/BudgetBuy/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+BudgetBuy is more than just a shopping app—it's a dedication to enabling everyone to purchase sustainably and affordably.
+By closing the gap between buyers and sellers the app aims to enhance the shopping experience and consider the environment more carefully while purchasing secondhand items.

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server